Jürgen Haase

-Career
+Biography

 Haase trained with methods developed by Arthur Lydiard, the New Zealand trainer who was, at the time, still relatively unknown in Europe and was the surprise winner of the 1965 GDR 10,000 metres.

 At the European Championships in 1966, his teammate Jürgen May convinced him, with the help of a $500 bribe, not to wear his usual Adidas shoes but rather to wear Puma.
 This episode became something of a political scandal, in the course of which Haase was pardoned by the GDR Sports authorities.
 May, on the other hand, was permanently banned from the GDR national team.

+Haase won the British AAA Championships title in the 6 miles event at the 1967 AAA Championships.

 Haase missed the 1972 Summer Olympics due to blood poisoning that he received after being injured by the spike of another runner at a competition in Paris.

 After retiring from competitions in 1973, Haase was active in customer service and marketing of medical technology.
 He then graduated from the Deutsche Hochschule für Körperkultur und Sport (German College for Fitness Training and Sport) and became a coach at SC Dynamo Berlin.
 His trainees included Kathrin Weßel (bronze medalist in 10,000 m at the 1987 World Championships) and Detlef Wagenknecht (World Cup medalist in 800 m in 1981 and 1983).
 After the reunification of Germany, Haase worked at the Deutschen Leichtathletik-Verbandes (German Track Federation).